opengisch/qgis_trackable_project_files/README.md

 # Stable QGIS Projects

+> [!IMPORTANT]
-## Plugin archived with QGIS 4
+> ## Plugin archived with QGIS 4

-This plugin is [no longer needed with QGIS 4 since Qt6 provides a stable XML order](https://github.com/qgis/QGIS/issues/29192#issuecomment-2346274750) out of the box 🎉.
+> This plugin is [no longer needed with QGIS 4 since Qt6 provides a stable XML order](https://github.com/qgis/QGIS/issues/29192#issuecomment-2346274750) out of the box 🎉.
-The QGIS 3 version of the plugin is still available.
+> The QGIS 3 version of the plugin is still available.

 ## What